Offshore company formation in Mauritius

 - Have a company clause stating that disputes shall be solved by arbitration in Mauritius; and

-- Shares to be registered on a securities exchange scheduled by the Financial Services Commission.
+- Shares to be registered on a securities exchange scheduled by the FSC.

-Under the Financial Services Act 2007, an Authorised Company is a company where:
+Under the FSA 2007, an Authorised Company is a company where:

 - the majority of shares or voting rights or the legal/beneficial interest in a company incorporated in Mauritius are held or controlled, by a person who is not a citizen of Mauritius;